 How do premiums vary by age and health status?

-Before the health law goes into effect in 2014, people buying coverage on their own generally face medical underwriting, meaning that they can be turned down for coverage or charged a higher premium based on their health status.
-Under the reform law, insurers are prohibited from denying coverage or charging higher premiums based on health status.
-Beginning in 2014, the reform law also limits the degree to which premiums may vary by age , with the premium for a 64 year old being no more than three times that of a 21 year old.
+Before the ACA went into effect in 2014, people buying coverage on their own generally faced medical underwriting, meaning that they could be turned down for coverage or charged a higher premium based on their health status.
+Under the ACA law, insurers are prohibited from denying coverage or charging higher premiums based on health status.
+As of 2014, the law also puts a limit on the degree to which premiums may vary by ag , with the premium for a 64 year old being no more than three times that of a 21 year old.
 This means that premiums for older people may be lower than under the status quo while premiums for younger people may be higher.
 Under proposed regulations by Health and Human Services (HHS), children under age 21 have slightly lower premiums and families with more than three children under the age of 21 will only be charged premiums for three children.

 How do premiums vary by location?

 As under the status quo, the health reform law permits premiums to vary by geographic area, reflecting the fact that the cost of living and health care expenses vary significantly by location.
 As shown here, average health insurance premiums vary quite a bit by state, with the lowest family premium in a state at about 17% below the national average and the highest at about 11% above the average.
 Premiums also vary by location within states, so the range across communities nationwide is larger than the statewide averages suggest.
 Premiums in the calculator are based on estimates of average premiums nationwide.
 Therefore, actual premiums may be higher or lower, depending on where you live.